gwu-libraries/scholarspace-5-test/README.md

 ## Production Environment

+Currently slow because docker images are building on deployment instead of pulling from image repository!
+Needs to be fixed.

 To deploy via Terraform on AWS, there are a few steps necessary:
 - Configure the AWS CLI (https://docs.aws.amazon.com/cli/).
 Be sure to use an IAM identity that has permissions to manage resources in the given AWS region.
 - Make a copy of `example.env` at `.env` and complete environment variables.